 SPOTme® with Latino Outreach

 Work with the AAD and the Ventanillas de Salud to bring awareness, education and skin cancer screenings to the underserved population of Latino outdoor workers.
-Current screening venues include San Diego, Los Angeles, Dallas, Miami or Phoenix.
-Learn more.
+Current screening venues include San Diego, Los Angeles, Dallas, Miami, or Phoenix.

-Help the AAD raise skin cancer awareness, provide public education and offer free skin cancer screenings to the football fans of several NFL teams.
-The screenings take place during summer training camps, family events and health fairs.
-Learn more.
+Help the AAD raise skin cancer awareness, provide public education, and offer free skin cancer screenings to targeted audiences who may be at a higher risk of developing skin cancer.
+The screenings take place year round in a variety of locations and venues.